How to Choose a Good Veterinarian for Your Doberman

 • does not sell you validation as if it were medical care

-In other words, choose a veterinarian based on clinical judgment, communication, honesty, and responsibility.
+In other words, choose a veterinarian based on clinical judgment, communication, honesty, and responsibility, instead of how neatly they fit your and your favorite dog influencer’s worldview.

-It is the one most capable of helping you think clearly, assess risk properly, and make better, informed decisions for your dog.
+Because the right veterinarian for your dog is the one most capable of helping you think clearly, assess risk properly, and make better, informed decisions for your dog.
 That standard may feel less emotionally satisfying in the moment, but it is still the one that is more likely to end in a favorable outcome.

 In-Text Linked References